 - What if I am sick or injured or have a reason for not taking class?

 We understand that sometimes events beyond your control may affect your attendance.
-Please notify the Program Director immediately if there is a personal situation making you unable to fulfill your program requirements.
+Please notify the Program Director if there is a personal situation making you unable to fulfill your program requirements.
 Communication is critical to working out a solution.
 If you are sick or injured, a completed Medical Excuse form along with a note from a qualified health professional (doctor, acupuncturist, physical therapist, etc.) is required.